andrerecio/quantmacroproject/README.md

 # quantmacroproject

-This repository contains data for replicate Deleidi and Mazzucato (2021) DatasetD2018.csv cointains quarterly data from 1947:Q1 to 2018:Q3.
-All data are nominal, obtained from the BEA-NIPA (the same BEA code of Deleidi and MAazzucato).
+This repository contains data for replicate Deleidi and Mazzucato (2021) DatasetD2018.csv contains quarterly data from 1947:Q1 to 2018:Q3.
+All data are nominal, obtained from the BEA-NIPA (the same BEA code of Deleidi and Mazzucato).

 ## Gordon's transformation